anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 #### Proposers

 For simplicity, we assume the same validators act as proposers and acceptors.
 This ensures that if there is a safe and live acceptor, there is a safe and live proposer.
 The proposers should be chosen in a round-robin fashion, with increasing time-outs.

 One way to accomplish this is to include timestamps in the (most significant bits of) the ballot value of each proposal:

-- We then allocate ``time windows'' to proposers according to some pre-determined function based on the state of the chain (perhaps based on the timestamp of the narwhal vertex chosen in the previous instance of consensus, for the previous height).
+- We then allocate "time windows" to proposers according to some pre-determined function based on the state of the chain (perhaps based on the timestamp of the narwhal vertex chosen in the previous instance of consensus, for the previous height).
 - These time windows cycle through all the proposers, with increasing duration (at least linearly, possibly exponentially, we can only know what schedule works best experimentally).
 - Proposals with a time stamp outside a time window of their signer are not well-formed.
 - All agents delay receipt of all proposals until their own clock matches or exceeds the time stamp of the proposal.
-- During its time window, an agent proposes the value of the highest 2a its local acceptor knows (or a vertex from the mempool, if it knows no 2as).
+- During its time window, an agent proposes the value of the highest $\twoa$ its local acceptor knows (or a vertex from the mempool, if it knows no $\twoa$s).
-- For reasons detailed in the original liveness proof from Heterogeneous Paxos, proposers should propose 3 times during their time window, equally spaced.
+- For reasons detailed in the original liveness proof from Heterogeneous Paxos, proposers should propose three times during their time window, equally spaced.
 If proposer clock skew is bounded (even if the bound is unknown), this guarantees the learner eventually decides.

 As an optimization, proposers can stop proposing if they can produce a collection of messages that qualify as a _decision_, and then broadcast that to all learners.

 ```python title="Proposer algorithm"
 def init(proposer_schedule) # determined for this height's consensus instance